Skip to main content

 Critical-tagged + structural check skepticalWarning (down-graded)

-Score-1 advisory cap.
-If more than 5 score-1 (Info) findings exist, Core picks the top 5 and aggregates the rest into a single “advisory nits” line in the summary.
+Advisory cap.
+If a flood of low-severity (Info) findings exists, Harmonia surfaces the top few inline and aggregates the rest into a single “advisory nits” line in the summary.
 This prevents review-comment dilution.
+Proof-tier receipts.
+Each surviving finding is stamped with a tier pill — VERIFIED, GROUNDED, or MODEL — recording how strongly it was witnessed.
+See Confidence Scoring.

 4. Render

-1. Synthesizer summary — what was reviewed, how many findings survived, what verdict
+1. Harmonia summary — what was reviewed, how many findings survived, what verdict

-3. Suggested patches — included where Core’s structural check confirms a clean fix is in scope
+3. Suggested patches — included where Harmonia’s structural check confirms a clean fix is in scope

 Failure modes

-If one specialist’s model returns 503 (overloaded), Sigilix’s cross-provider fallback kicks in: a different model on a different provider attempts the same prompt.
-If that fails too, the specialist’s findings are skipped — but Core still synthesizes from the remaining specialists.
-The verdict is still posted, marked with a footnote: _3 of 4 specialists succeeded._
+If one specialist’s model is overloaded (503) or exceeds its size-scaled budget, Sigilix retries once on the primary, then fires the cross-provider fallback.
+Primary + fallback run on independent infrastructure so a same-family provider outage can’t silence the same role twice.
+If all attempts for a specialist fail, the specialist’s findings are skipped — but Harmonia still synthesizes from the remaining specialists.
+The verdict is still posted with a footnote: _3 of 4 specialists succeeded._

 Stale-head guards